volodymyrhudyma/blog/content/blog/2020-05-12-capturing-groups-in-regular-expressions.md

 ---
-title: Capturing groups in regular expressions
+title: Capturing Groups In Regular Expressions
 tag:
   - JavaScript
+promote: false
 metaDescription: JavaScript | Capturing groups in regular expressions allow you to get the part of a match.
 Capturing group can be created by using parentheses.